Anxiety Expression

 Takeaway

-While managing occasional feelings of nervousness, anxiousness, or worry is normal, when these feelings compound, do not subside, or intervene with our ability to accomplish daily tasks may indicate an anxiety disorder.
+While managing occasional nervousness, anxiousness, or worry is normal, when these compound, do not subside, or intervene with our ability to accomplish daily tasks, it may indicate the presence of an anxiety disorder.
 Anxiety disorders affect more than 25 million people in the United States, yet each individual and group may experience symptoms and treatment uniquely.
 The information in this article may help you understand how anxiety symptoms can present in different groups of people and how therapy can help you manage their effects.

 Regulate anxiety in a compassionate environment